How to Create Coupon in WooCommerce

 The Discount type setting helps you to choose how you want to calculate the coupon code.
 It gives you three options to choose from.

-Percentage discount: This can be used when you want to give a certain percentage of the total cart value discount.
+You can use this when you want to give a certain percentage of the total cart value as a discount.

-Fixed cart discount: This can be used when you want to give a fixed amount discount to the entire cart.
+You can use this when you want to offer a fixed amount discount on the entire cart.

-Fixed product discount: This is used when you want to give a fixed amount discount to only specific items.
-You can choose the products you would like to give a discount on the next step
+Use this when you want to apply a fixed amount discount to only specific items.
+You can choose the products you would like to give a discount on the next step.

 So, the option that we should choose is the Percentage discount.